cis-ds/course-site/content/home/about-course/index.md

 * Identify and use external libraries to expand on base functions
 * Apply Git and GitHub workflows for version control
 * Implement best practices for reproducible research
-* Implement statistical learning algorithms
+* Implement machine learning algorithms
 * Visualize information and data using appropriate graphical techniques
 * Import data from files or the internet
 * Munge raw data into a tidy format